MantledIllusion/hura/hura-web/README.md

 # Hura Web

-Hura's web combines the injection functionality of the core with the Java Servlet 4 specification.
+Hura's Web setup combines the injection functionality of the core with the Java Servlet 4 specification.

 ## 1. Running Hura injected web applications